 The Florida Highway Patrol remains the lead organization for the release of information regarding motor vehicle crashes resulting in significant injury, road blockage or fatalities.
 Media inquiries regarding motor vehicle crashes should be directed to the Florida Highway Patrol.

-The release of information by Orange County Fire Rescue is governed by Florida State Statute 119 and HIPAA privacy laws.
-The Office of Public Information welcomes inquiries from our media partners and strives to keep citizens and visitors informed about incidents of interest and those that impact public safety, while ensuring the protection of exempt information required by law.
+The release of information by Orange County Fire Rescue Department is governed by Florida State Statute 119 and HIPAA privacy laws.
+The Public Information Office welcomes inquiries from our media partners and strives to keep citizens and visitors informed about incidents of interest and those that impact public safety, while ensuring the protection of exempt information required by law.